 The United States has recently experienced historically high levels of inflation.
-According to the U.S. Department of Labor, the annual inflation rate for the United States was approximately 7.0% for the 12 months ended December 31, 2021.
-If the inflation rate continues to increase, for example due to increases in the costs of labor and supplies, it will affect our expenses, such as employee compensation and research and development charges.
+According to the U.S. Bureau of Labor Statistics, the annual consumer price index increase for the United States was approximately 6.5% for the 12 months ended December 31, 2022.
+If the inflation rate continues to increase, it will affect our expenses, such as employee compensation and research and development charges.
 Research and development expenses account for a significant portion of our operating expenses.
 Such increased charges may not be readily recoverable during the period of time that we are bringing the product candidates to market.
 Additionally, the United States is experiencing an acute workforce shortage, which in turn, has created a very competitive wage environment that may increase the Company's operating costs.
 To the extent inflation results in rising interest rates and has other adverse effects on the market, it may adversely affect our consolidated financial condition and results of operations.